Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 *...No.* ***There’s*** *the caption.*

-Time for a change of subject. "...Two of you hold the weird distinction of being honorary members of other species…" Ava said.
+Time for a change of subject. "...Two of you hold the weird distinction of being honorary members of other species..."
+Ava said.
 "So, a weird one for Allison: if you could be an honorary *something,* which species would you be?"

 They laughed, looked at each other, and Ava watched their faces as they had a whole conversation without saying a word.

 "...Wow.
-I… don’t know!"
+I... don’t know!"
 Allison admitted after a moment.
 "I mean, don’t get me wrong,  I love the Gao and Ten’Gewek, but I don’t think I’d be a great fit for either, you know?"

 "What makes you say that?"

-"Well… *‘Shoo’* here has this history with them.
+"Well... *‘Shoo’* here has this history with them.
 And a sort of zen for the whole thing that just... works. *‘Jooyun’* is doing what he’s *always* done, just amped way, way up.
 He’s got a talent for cavemonkey work, for, uh, various reasons.
 Me?"
 She shot Xiù a mischievous grin. "...I’m the *normal* one!
 So honestly, I think I’m pretty happy being one hundred percent unadulterated human, thanks."

 Xiù just rolled her eyes and smiled.

 "...I was sorry to hear Mother-Supreme Yulna’s news," Ava said.
 "I know you two are friends."

 Xiù sighed heavily, looked down at her baby for a second, then up at Ava. "...Yes.
-It’s been… hard.
+It’s been... hard.
 Yulna was there for me at the Wi Kao commune when I couldn’t even speak the language.
-She taught me a lot about Gaoian life, she helped me find ways to fit in and be useful… She doesn’t deserve this.
+She taught me a lot about Gaoian life, she helped me find ways to fit in and be useful...
+She doesn’t deserve this.
 She deserves more time."

 "You’re the only human with a vote in the Clan of Females’ election, and it’s widely reckoned that if you were to openly support one candidate or another it would make a difference."

 Xiù shook her head.
-"Maybe in any other election, but I don’t think there’s any doubt that Naydra will be Yulna’s successor, even if I were to oppose her… which I don’t."
+"Maybe in any other election, but I don’t think there’s any doubt that Naydra will be Yulna’s successor, even if I were to oppose her... which I don’t."

 "There’s already talk about *‘Great Mother’* Naydra," Ava said.